surveyjs/survey-library/docs/get-started-html-css-javascript.md

 [View Full Code on GitHub](https://github.com/surveyjs/code-examples/tree/main/get-started-library/html-css-js (linkStyle))

-> SurveyJS Form Library provides individual integration packages for Angular, React, and Vue.
-If you use one of these frameworks, refer to one of the following tutorials instead:
+> SurveyJS Form Library offers dedicated integration packages for Angular, React, and Vue.
+If you are using one of these frameworks, please refer to the appropriate tutorial below:
 >  - [Get Started in Angular](https://surveyjs.io/form-library/documentation/get-started-angular)
 >  - [Get Started in Vue.js](https://surveyjs.io/form-library/documentation/get-started-vue)
 >  - [Get Started in React](https://surveyjs.io/form-library/documentation/get-started-react)

 ## Link SurveyJS Resources

-SurveyJS Form Library consists of two parts: `survey-core` (platform-independent code) and `survey-js-ui` (view models).
-Each part is distributed as a script, while `survey-core` also includes a style sheet.
-Insert links to these resources within the `<head>` tag on your HTML page:
+SurveyJS Form Library is composed of two key parts: `survey-core` (platform-independent logic) and `survey-js-ui` (view models).
+Both are provided as script files, with `survey-core` also including a style sheet.
+To integrate these resources, insert the following links into the `<head>` tag of your HTML page:

 ```html
 <head>